ryvoxr/notebook/school/college/common-app-essay.md

-# Common App Essay
+# Common App Essay (600)

-Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
+**Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
-What or who do you turn to when you want to learn more?
+What or who do you turn to when you want to learn more?**

 :e common-app-essay.md
 i